If you are applying to Freed Hardeman University, there is no application fee, which means it is free to apply.

 For more information on transferring to Freed-Hardeman University, contact the school directly.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 Admissions Factor | Level |